revatir/TriviaQuest/readme.md

 #### Features
 My game will include the following features:
-- An initial screen where the game asks for the player's name so it can be referenced later in the game.
-- A maze that can be navigated with arrow keys (unsure how this will be built)
+- A forest that can be navigated with arrow keys (unsure how this will be built)
 - Images for the player and NPCs.
 - In-screen pop-ups with a question and response buttons for each Challenge Point (can I do an alert?)

 #### Stretch Goals
-- Add a nav bar that links to an "About the Developer" page.
-- Add a reset button to the game
+- Add a reset button to the game where the game is scrambled to a new board once reset.
+(DONE)
-- Add pption for player to choose gender of their player.
-- Replace the Challenge Point questions with mini games that get progressively more difficult.
-- Add multiple levels so the player can advance to a more challenging play arena after winning level 1.
-- Develop each Challenge Point into maybe a mini-village or town in which the challenging NPC resides to flesh out the story of the game.
-- Use the Spotify API for background music, and plan to use different songs for the following purposes:
-- **General music** - a song that loops over while the player travels through the maze.
+- Have each point be represented by a randomly generated "Escape Gem" image that pushes to the top right of the screen when the player answers a question correctly.
+(DONE)
-- **Challenge music** - a song for when the player faces a Challenge Point.
+- Have each loss be represented by a heart image, where the last image is removed when the player answers a question incorrectly.
+(DONE)
-- **Win music** - a song for when the player wins the game.
-- **Lose music** - a song for when the player loses the game.
+- An initial screen where the game asks for the player's name so it can be referenced later in the game.
+(IN PROGRESS)
+- Make the character "walk" using the toggle class function to toggle between different images for the character when the player hits the left, right, up, and down key.
+(IN PROGRESS)